andrew2020wit/foreign-reader/README.md

 It's a book reader, which has built-in dictionary and translation functionality.
 It also has special functionality to learn vocabulary.

-As a book reader it's based on web-technologies and hence provide comfort user experience.

-It uses special json-format for dictionaries and hence provide advance and convenient functionality to display word's explanation and to create "memory-cards".

 It stores all data locally and uses PWA-technology, so you can use it without Internet.

 It's optimized for very big books.